python/devguide/committing.rst

 developed a standard way of formatting commit messages that everyone is expected to follow.

-Our usual convention mimicks that used in the ``Misc/NEWS`` file.
+Our usual convention mimics that used in the ``Misc/NEWS`` file.
 Actually, it is common to simply paste the NEWS entry into the commit message.
 Here is an example::